libgeos/geos/DEVELOPER-NOTES.md

 * [A raw pointer (a T*) is non-owning](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rr-ptr)
 * [A raw reference (a T&) is non-owning](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rr-ref)

-### Function calling conventions
+### Function Parameter calling convention

-* Prefer T* over T& when “no argument” is a valid option
+* Prefer passing values by reference (`Geometry&`) instead of pointer (`Geometry*`), particularly for API (public) functions
+  * Note: many GEOS API functions use pass-by-pointer instead - this is deprecated
+* Pass-by-pointer can be used if the argument may be NULL (this is rare for API functions)

 ### Avoid Many Small Heap Allocations